20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: Those seeking a traditional holiday event

-A Toronto holiday tradition since 1967, the Cavalcade of Lights kicks off the season with the lighting of the city’s official Christmas tree, live performances, and festive skating presentations.
-While it’s a free, city-run event, I’ll be honest—it’s not one of my personal favorites.
+A Toronto tradition since 1967, the Cavalcade of Lights kicks off the holiday season with the lighting of the city’s official Christmas tree, live music, and festive skating performances.
+While it’s a free, city-run event, I’ll be honest – it’s not one of my personal favourites.

-✨ Compared to other light displays in Toronto, this one isn’t the most impressive.
-The event can get extremely crowded, and aside from skating, there isn’t much else to do.
+✨ Compared to some of the other light displays around the city, this one feels less immersive.
+It gets extremely crowded, and aside from the skating rink, there’s not much else to do.

 15. Holiday Lights in Yorkville